MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 For the first of these, we employed something we call "the strangler pattern."
 We would use Server to generate the monthly billing data, and then we would use William to do the same.
 The ideas was that the output should be identical, and that we would make changes to William until it was.
-This worked fine as a guiding philosphy, but in practice it had some challenges.
+This worked fine as a guiding philosophy, but in practice it had some challenges.

 For example, the billing month ends as 00:00 UTC, but in order to avoid placing undue load on the system during dinner hours in the USA (where our server load is highest), we billing happens several hours later.
 Ideally, it wouldn't matter--once the month has ended, no changes should be relevant to that month's bill.